Ness Glen Walk

 Ness Glen Walk start image

 The image below is from the bottom of the dam.
 There are two routes for the walk from here.
-One route follows the River Doon down to the bottom of the glen.
+One route follows the River Doon down to the bottom of the Glen.
 The other route goes up over the top of the glen.
 Both routes meet at the foot of the glen by two bridges.

 River Doon start image